xyu/CamCalc/README.md

 ## Usage

-Include either CamCalc.js or CamCalc.min.js into your page then you will have access to the `CamCalc` object which allow the creation of 3 different calculators.
+Include either build/CamCalc.js or build/CamCalc.min.js into your page then you will have access to the `CamCalc` object, which allow the creation of 3 different calculators.

-Each calculators is instantiated with an settings array that contains data needed to perform it's particular function.
+Each calculator is instantiated with a settings array that contains data needed to perform its particular function.
 Settings can be updated at anytime via the `updateSettings()` method as well.
 For example:

 ```js
 var dof = new CamCalc.DepthOfField({